 In tandem with studying the theory and criticism of modern visual arts we expose students to practical exercises and assignments, through our partnerships with local institutions and collections, such as the San Francisco Museum of Modern Art, for example, which are based outside of the classroom.

 On Curating Now

-Founded in 2003 in recognition of the growing importance of the curatorial role in the field of culture, the Graduate Program in Curatorial Practice aims to impart an understanding and appreciation of this position.
-We pursue the cutting edge of contemporary exhibition practice, maintaining a level of flexibility that allows us to respond critically to current developments in the field, and that reflects the curator’s ability to improvise.
+Founded in 2003 in recognition of the growing importance of the curatorial role in the field of culture, the Graduate Program in Curatorial Practice initially aimed to impart an understanding and appreciation of this position.
+This year we have re-envisaged our program to focus more intentionally on the exhibition as a medium, and on the practices of contemporary artists.

-Our location in San Francisco connects us to a tradition of artistic innovation at the same time as it facilitates exchanges with Asia and Latin America.
+Our location in San Francisco connects us to a tradition of artistic innovation at the same time as it facilitates exchanges with artistic communities on the West Coast, but also in Asia and Latin America.
 These advantages are manifested in our emphasis on artist-led and other experimental initiatives, as well as in our diverse and international student body and roster of visiting artists and curators.

 On Collaborative Practice

-Over the past nine years we have successfully built networks and partnerships that enrich both the curriculum and our students’ postgraduate opportunities.
-This year, for example, sees the appointment of the first Kadist Curatorial Fellow, a research position made possible through our collaboration with the Kadist Foundation and the CCA Wattis Institute for Contemporary Arts.
 The range of graduate programs at CCA, and our physical proximity to the graduate fine arts studios, offer many opportunities for interdisciplinary exchange.
+This year, for example, our first year students are sharing a studio in the graduate fine arts complex, literally embedding them in the community of emerging artists.
 We also privilege collective and collaborative forms of practice in the classroom, and in the structure of the thesis exhibition.